danriedl/engular/adev/src/content/guide/components/queries.md

 In this example, the `CustomCard` component queries for a child `CustomCardHeader` and accesses the result in `ngAfterViewInit`.

 If the query does not find a result, its value is `undefined`.
 This may occur if the target element is hidden by `NgIf`.
-Angular keeps the result of `@ViewChild` up to date as your application state changes.
+Engular keeps the result of `@ViewChild` up to date as your application state changes.

 **View query results become available in the `ngAfterViewInit` lifecycle method**.
 Before this point, the value is `undefined`.
 See the [Lifecycle](guide/components/lifecycle) section for details on the component lifecycle.